Do you want to know how to attract visitors to your blog? How to use Pinterest to grow blog traffic?

 These small tweaks make a big difference.

 5. Make use of Featured Boards

-Featured boards are an awesome way to give the glimpse of your pins and contents to your visitors.
+Featured boards are an awesome way to give a glimpse of your pins and contents to your visitors.
 You can add five boards to featured boards.

 Always add your mainboard followed by the other topic boards that you blog about.

-Featured boards are a way to showcase your best boards as well the relevant contents that you pin.
+Featured boards are a way to showcase your best boards as well as the relevant content that you pin.